-- The student is given a reminder (verbal or non-verbal) about acceptable behavior - The teacher explains the situation to the student, drawing his/her attention to the agreed class expectations and School Values. - The issue is discussed with the student and he/she is asked to reflect on his/her behaviour either verbally or through a Restorative Practice Form. - The student is asked to make up missed learning in his/her own time (No more than half the time allocated for any recess or lunch may be used for this purpose) - The student may be asked to move temporarily to another Year Level or to the care of a PCO - The student may be asked to walk for a certain period of time with a yard duty teacher - The student may be asked to provide a verbal or written statement or apology - The student may be asked to complete a form of community service - The student and his/her family may be asked to repair or pay for damage to property or equipment - The teacher reflects on behavioural issues or needs and plans to teach appropriate social skills explicitly - The teacher arranges for the student's behavior to be discussed with others which may include the child's parents/carers, DEET SSSO, PCO or Student Wellbeing team member.
-A Positive Behaviour Plan is formulated at this meeting - Suspension procedures (if disruptive or dangerous behaviour continues) - Expulsion considered and may be implemented. - Extreme inappropriate behaviour will result in immediate suspension, and possible involvement of relevant external authorities.
+- The teacher: - following the 3 R's chain of student management: - The student is given a reminder (verbal or non-verbal) about acceptable behavior (Remind) - The teacher explains the situation to the student, drawing his/her attention to the agreed class expectations and School Values and is asked to reflect on his/her behaviour.
+(Revisit) - The student is asked to move temporarily to another class or be supervised by Principal Class (Refocus) - $\circ$ $% \left( reflecting on behavioural issues or needs and plans to teach appropriate social skills explicitly$ - arranging for the student's behavior to be discussed with others which may include the child's parents/carers, DEET SSSO, Principal Class or Student Wellbeing team member.
+A Positive Behaviour Plan is formulated at this meeting - The student may be asked to: - make up missed learning in his/her own time (No more than half the time allocated for any recess or lunch may be used for this purpose) - o walk for a certain period of time with a yard duty teacher - provide a verbal or written statement or apology - complete some form of community service - o repair or pay for damage to property or equipment - The school may consider: - o Suspension procedures (if disruptive or dangerous behaviour continues) - Expulsion and may be implemented. - immediate suspension, and possible involvement of relevant external authorities in cases of extreme inappropriate behaviour or physical violence.